jamdominguez/Unity-Examples_and_CheatSheet/README.md

 This element is used to create animations from sprite.
 Selecting several sprites and clicking right button then Create > Animation.<br>
 ![animation bunch sprites](section3/animation_1.png)

+It is possible too create animations from Animation tab, record button and adding the sprites for the animation (**TODO: add image**).<br>
 It is advisable to organize all Animation into same folder.
-This folder normally is used to store the Animator Controller too.<br>
+This folder normally is used to store the Animator Controller too.

 ![animation](section3/animation_2.png)

 - **Loop Time**: Determines the animation is shown in loop.
 For continuous animation in time like run, walk, idle, etc, set the value true, for other ones like jum, grab, etc, set value false.